dpokk/dpokk/README.md

 👋 Hi, I’m **Deepak!**
-👀 I’m passionate about building full-stack web applications with modern technologies like Next.js and the MERN stack.
+👀 I build full-stack web applications with modern technologies like Next.js and the MERN stack.
-💬 Looking to collaborate on full-stack development and GenAI-driven projects.
+💬 Looking to collaborate on Solana Web3 and GenAI-driven projects.

 📫 Connect with me: